Adonijah01/InfoSec365/README.md

 Welcome to Infosec365 🚀
 Embark on a transformative journey through the realm of cybersecurity with Infosec365—a curated 365-day hacking adventure designed for enthusiasts, novices, and seasoned professionals alike.
 In the spirit of dedication and commitment, this comprehensive plan unfolds week by week, delving into various facets of cybersecurity, from the fundamental principles to advanced techniques.

-"The only limit to our realization of tomorrow will be our doubts of today."
-— Franklin D. Roosevelt
 Introduction:

 Welcome to Infosec365, where each week unveils a new chapter in your cybersecurity education.
 Whether you're a beginner seeking foundational knowledge or an experienced professional honing your skills, this journey caters to all levels of expertise.
 It's not just about learning; it's about forging a daily commitment to the craft.